moorepants/dissertation/systemidentification.rst

-A recently uncovered study on the manual control of a bicycle from a psychologist's perspective has some very non-traditional techniques and outlooks to the understanding of the control system employed while balancing a bicycle [Doyle1987]_.
-Anthony Dolye's paper [Doyle1988]_ on his thesis topic opens with "The old saw says that once learned it is never forgotten, but what exactly is learned has been by no means clear."
+A recently uncovered study on the manual control of a bicycle from a psychologist's perspective has some very non-traditional techniques and outlooks to the understanding of the control system employed while balancing a bicycle :cite:`Doyle1987`.
+Anthony Doyle's paper :cite:`Doyle1988` on his thesis topic opens with "The old saw says that once learned it is never forgotten, but what exactly is learned has been by no means clear."
 This reflection points to the great complexity behind balancing a bicycle, such an easily gained skill.
 He chooses to study the bicycle over a simpler task partially due to the fact that the rider has little freedom in effective control strategies and partially because it is a skill many people can do.

 His goal was to determine how much of the rider's control actions can be accounted for without involving higher cerebral functions.
 He mentions the Weir